Stop Giving Yourself Away: On Millennials, Depression, and Personal Growth

 Instead of holding onto people who don’t make space for my imperfect coping mechanisms, I have been focusing on those relationships and people who consistently show up.
 This has made a remarkable difference in my ability to cope with stress and anxiety.

-In the words of mother and my therapist, I know that giving myself away too much will leave me with nothing at all.
+In the words of my mother and my therapist, I know that giving myself away too much will leave me with nothing at all.
 And I am learning that it isn’t selfish to be healthy and whole.

 It’s a process.
 A difficult one.
 But one that I am facing every single day.